ketanhdoshi/now/_posts/2021-4-2-Beam-Search.md

 ---
 layout: post
-title: Foundations of NLP Explained Visually: Beam Search, How it Works
+title: Foundations of NLP Explained Visually Beam Search, How it Works
 ---

 Let's see if this changes the sentence show (shown below).